nikvoronin/LastWallpaper/README.md

 ## What's New

-18 Jun 2023
+19 Jun 2023

+- Windows toast notifications.

+Not so far

 - Looking for changes from bing (once an hour).
 - Downloads new image.
 - Updates desktop wallpaper.
 - Changes tray icon according to the new image of the day.

-Not so far

-- Project structure was changed.
-- Started F# version (C# was abandoned).
-- Bing image of the day.
-- Windows' toast messages.

 See also [Release Notes](#release-notes) chapter.